 Top Epsom Derby Trainers

-	You'll notice from the list above that Aidan O'Brien had trained each of the last three winners of the Epsom Derby prior to Golden horn's success and is very much a handler to side with when betting on high-profile flat races.
+You’ll notice from the list above that Aidan O’Brien has trained each of the last three winners of the Epsom Derby and is very much a handler to side with when betting on high-profile flat races.
 The master of Ballydoyle is the first person ever to train three successive Derby winners and his 2012 success with Camelot was also significant as he and his 19-year-old son Joseph became the first father-son/trainer-jockey combination to win the race.
 He still has some way to go to become the most successful Epsom derby trainer ever though, check out the list below;

 7 Wins – Robert Robson, John Porter, Fred Darling

 6 Wins – Frank Neale, Mathew Dawson, Vincent O’Brien